You are here

 4.5 Multimedia

-Multimedia extensions can include video, image sequences, experimental data or code.
-Instructions on how to submit Multimedia Extensions can be found here:
+Instructions on how to submit Multimedia Extensions can be found here: Multimedia Extension Submission Guidelines.

 4.6 Data papers

-Data papers are short (circa 5 - 6 pages) submissions that support and summarize a substantial archival data set which has itself been peer reviewed with the same diligence that regular submissions receive.
+Papers accompanying data sets are short submissions that support and summarize a substantial archival data set.
+Both the data set and the paper are peer reviewed with the same diligence that regular submissions receive.
 The contribution is expected to be in the quality and utility of the data to the robotics community.

 4.7 Page length